kanno-soe/kanno-soe/Exposition/Theory.md

   web :=           ⋊ {abcd...wxyz} ⋉
 ```

-The very concept of extension and contraction is part of how the web is defined.

-This example is illustrative of the web’s total scope, but the open-prime construction below realizes it as a hub of pairwise alternative elaborations, not a fixed single elaboration.
+This example is illustrative of the web’s total scope, though the open-prime construction below realizes it as a hub of pairwise alternative elaborations, not as a fixed single elaboration.

 ### Investigation

-Additionally, looking within `a` reveals the story of the totality contained by `a`:
+Looking *within* `a` equally reveals the story of the totality contained by `a`:

 ```text
 a ⇓ [{a} ⋈ {c}] a ⇓ [{a} ⋈ {h}]